 If you’ve been a real estate agent for any amount of time at all, you’ve probably received more than a few broker recruitment letters as part of a real estate agent recruiting package in your career.
 Each brokerage sharing their real estate recruiting messages and begging you to take a look at what they have to offer.
 But I’m guessing you didn’t read them all in full (if you opened them at all), and you definitely didn’t hang it on the fridge like your kid’s artwork.
 Fast forward to today.
-It’s your turn to send those same kind of real estate agent recruiting letters to a new class of agents for your brokerage.
+It’s your turn to send those same kinds of real estate agent recruiting letters to a new class of agents for your brokerage.
 Even starting with a sample letter to real estate agent candidates can help get the ball rolling.
 Crafting the letter to the right people, with the right content, and through the right channels is an art of its own to generate a new lead when recruiting agents for a real estate brokerage.
 With the right guidance, you just might get your letter to real estate agent prospects on the fridge of some of the best agents in town.

 Choosing Your Audience

-The thing to keep in mind when you’re recruiting these green behind the ears new licensees is training and support.
+The thing to keep in mind when you’re recruiting these new licensees with real estate referral letter examples is training and support.
 You need to assure them that you have the pieces in place to make them successful.
 They are going to need a little more guidance than a seasoned agent.
 When crafting a sample letter to real estate agent recruits, be sure to include information around training an mentorship.
 Think back to when you got licensed (yes, you).
 Were there mentors or helpful staff available?
 If you have your technology, processes, and training program in place, go get them.
 As for the message, and real estate agent changing brokers letter, you need, we’ll get to that.

 High Producing Agents